 The 747-400 was announced in 1985, with the first machine delivered in early 1989.
 It proved very popular, with Boeing also producing:

 * Given customer enthusiasm for the 747-400 series, Boeing considered possibilities for where to go from there.
 In response to the Airbus initiative to develop the A3XX series of "superjumbo jetliners", Boeing investigated a number of options for enhanced 747 models.
 In 1995:1996, the company considered stretched "747-500X" and "747-600X" variants, the second with a maximum passenger capacity of 700 seats, but abandoned those studies in 1997, partly due to doubts that the Airbus "superjumbo" concept was commercially sensible.
-Filling up so many seats seemed problematic to Boeing officials -- this having been an issue with the 747 to begin with.
+Filling up so many seats seemed problematic to Boeing officials -- that having been an issue with the 747 to begin with.

 In any case, the company decided to pursue the lower-cost option of enhancing the existing 747-400 series.
 In 2000, the company focused on an extended range "747-400ER", originally simply the "Longer Range 747-400", a slightly updated version of the original 747-400.
 Boeing initiated production of the type in early 2002.
 The 747-ER had a reinforced wing and stronger landing gear, inherited from the 747-400F, and a modernized flight deck with multifunction flat-panel displays.
 The aircraft could carry up to 416 passengers in a more spacious seat layout and with greater overhead bin capacity, with range extended by about 6%.
 A "747-400ERF" freighter was also built.

-The 747-400ER/ERF was the final 747-400 production variant, but the popularity of the 747 series as an air freighter led Boeing to initiate a "747-400SF (Special Freighter)" conversion program for 747-400 jetliners in 2003, as a collaboration with Chinese partner firms.
+The 747-400ER/ERF was the final 747-400 production variant -- but the popularity of the 747 series as an air freighter led Boeing to initiate a "747-400SF (Special Freighter)" conversion program for 747-400 jetliners in 2003, as a collaboration with Chinese partner firms.
 The primary modification was fit of a side cargo door.
 Total payload was 22,675 kilograms (50,000 pounds), with accommodation of 30 standard cargo pallets.
 Since 747-400 airliners had the extended upper deck for first-class passengers while 747-400F freighters didn't, the 747-400SF conversions were able to accommodate up to 19 passengers -- handy for transport of large animals that needed handlers and caretakers while in transit.

 The last orders for a 747-400-series aircraft were taken in the summer of 2006; the last of 694 Series 400 machines were delivered in 2009.
 That gave a total of 1 + 205 + 45 + 393 + 81 + 694 == 1,419 first and second generation 747s built, almost half of them being 747-400 machines.BACK_TO_TOP